Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

 - Q: Why does it require Admin rights?
 It looks even more suspicious!
-- A: Because Ascension requires admin rights.
-Without giving this app admin rights as well, we wouldn't be able to update the TSM lua file.
+- A: Because Ascension Launcher requires admin rights.
+Without giving this app admin rights as well, we wouldn't be able to update the LUA files unless we closed the launcher first.

 &nbsp;